MichaelSiehl/Atomic_Subroutines-Part_3a--How_To_Process_Array_Data/README.md

     intSetFromImageNumber = 1
     !
     !
-This routine call is to synchronize and receive the TestArray (using atomic subroutines) ! on the involved images (2,3,4):
-    call OOOPimsc_InitiateAndWaitForTestArrayTransfer_CA (OOOPimscImageStatus_CA_1, intSetFromImageNumber, &
+This routine call is to synchronize and receive the TestArray (using atomic subroutines) ! on the involved images (2,3,4) (first phase): call OOOPimsc_InitiateAndWaitForTestArrayTransfer_CA (OOOPimscImageStatus_CA_1, intSetFromImageNumber, &
                                                              intA_TestArrayForRemoteTransfer)
     write(*,*) 'first phase: remote array transfer done: on image / array data', this_image(), intA_TestArrayForRemoteTransfer
     !
-    ! synchronize and distribute the reverse remote transfer: intNumberOfRemoteImages = 1
+    ! synchronize and distribute the reverse remote transfer (second phase): intNumberOfRemoteImages = 1
     intA_RemoteImageNumbers(1) = 1
     intA = this_image()